PavelMatua/LinqToMoz/README.md

 * Link Metrics

 ## How use it?
-For use this library you should just add LINQTOMOZ and LINQ namespace to your class:
+To use this library you should just add LINQTOMOZ and LINQ namespace to your class:

 ```c#
 using System.Linq;